stanulilic/stanleyulili.com-old/_posts/2020-02-24-how-to-install-node-and-npm-on-mac-or-linux.md

 Next, we are going to learn how to update Node.js and npm using nvm.

-## How to Update Node.js and npm with nvm
+## How to Update Node.js and npm using nvm
 To update to the latest version Node.js and npm.
 Type the following:

 ```bash